FREQUENTLY ASKED QUESTIONS

 When you register your vehicle for the first time or renew your registration, you will be asked to declare that the address DOL has for you is your primary residence address.

-What if I use a post office box or a different mailing address?
+What if I use a post office box or a different address to receive mail?

 Even though you are required to provide your primary residence address, you can also use a separate mailing address, which will be used when renewal notices and other vehicle related correspondence are sent to you.